ameliawake01/CMEECoursework/Week3/MyRCourseWork/README.md

 This is an R script.
 This script takes a .csv file name from the command line and outputs the results like TreeHeight.R, but includes the input file name in the ouput file name as InputFileName_treeheights.csv.

 14. Girko.R
+This is an R script.
+This script illustrates Girko's circular law, and draws the results of a simulation.
+This script outputs a .pdf file to the results directory.

 15. GPDD_Data.R
+This is an R script.
+This script demonstrates the capabilities of the additional package: maps.
 16. MyBars.R

 17. next.R